Is Tom Brady filming ‘The Masked Singer?’

 TAMPA, Fla.
-(WFLA) – Internet sleuths were intent on finding the whereabouts of Tampa Bay Buccaneers quarterback Tom Brady on Friday, and one user on reddit has a theory.
+(WFLA) – Internet sleuths were intent on finding the whereabouts of Tampa Bay Buccaneers quarterback Tom Brady on Friday, and one user on reddit has a theory that’s getting a lot of attention.

-On Thursday, Bucs head coach Todd Bowles said he there is no definitive date for Brady’s return.
+On Thursday, Bucs head coach Todd Bowles said there is no definitive date for Brady’s return.

 Reddit user “CANN0NFIRE” posted to the Dynasty Fantasy Football subreddit on Friday with their take, in a post titled “Stop freaking out about Brady, he’s just off filming for the Masked Singer.”